Spiti & Pangi Valley

 Overview

-Originally, the road from Killar to Kishtwar was designed as a closed military route — now it’s open to the public.
-If it weren’t so remote, this road would be world-famous as one of the most spectacular on the planet.
+The roads on this tour are a dream for passionate motorcyclists: often carved into steep slopes and almost always offering breathtaking views.
+Originally, the road from Killar to Kishtwar was planned as a closed military route – today, it’s open to the public.
+If it were more accessible, it would surely be known as one of the most spectacular motorcycle routes in the world.

 No items found.